Non-Abelian Kodaira-Spencer Map and non-existence of holomorphic isomonodromic deformation of Higgs bundles over Teichm\"uller spaces: Local--global spectral sequence

 The Grothendieck spectral sequence for the composition \(\Gamma \circ \mathscr{H}\!om(\mathcal F, -)\) gives the local-to-global spectral sequence (see \cite[Chapter 29.2]{Risingsea})

-\begin{lem} Let $X$ be a Noetherian scheme of dimension 1.
+\begin{lem} Let $X$ be a projective Noetherian scheme of dimension 1.
 We have the following short exact sequence

-\end{lem} \begin{proof}For a first quadrant spectral sequence $E^{p,q}\;\Rightarrow\; E^{p+q}$, we have the 5-term exact sequence Applying this to the local-to-global spectral sequence and note that $E_2^{2,0}$ is zero in this case.\end{proof}
+\end{lem} \begin{proof}For a first quadrant spectral sequence $E^{p,q}\;\Rightarrow\; E^{p+q}$, we have the 5-term exact sequence Applying this to the local--global spectral sequence and note that $E_2^{2,0}$ is zero in this case.\end{proof}